Lexington Legends

-The Lexington Counter Clocks are an American professional baseball team based in Lexington, Kentucky.
+The Lexington Legends are an American professional baseball team based in Lexington, Kentucky.
 They are a member of the South Division of the Atlantic League of Professional Baseball, a "partner league" of Major League Baseball.
-The Counter Clocks have played their home games at Wild Health Field since 2001.
+The Legends have played their home games at Legends Field since 2001.
+The team was known as the Lexington Counter Clocks during the 2023 season before reinstating their original name in 2024.

 History

-The Class-A Kissimmee Cobras moved from the Florida State League to Lexington following the 2000 season.
+The Class-A Kissimmee Cobras of the Florida State League contracted following the 2000 season; the Lexington Legends were established as an expansion franchise in the South Atlantic League in 2001 and assumed the Houston Astros affiliation from the Cobras.

 The 2001 season began under manager J. J. Cannon.
-The team finished their first regular season with record of 92 wins and 48 losses and in first place of the sixteen-team South Atlantic League.
+The team finished their first regular season with 92 wins and 48 losses and first place in the sixteen-team South Atlantic League.
 In the postseason, the Legends defeated the Hagerstown Suns in the first round and advanced to play the Asheville Tourists in the League Championship Series.
-However, the series was cancelled after the Legends won the first two games of the series due to the September 11 attacks and the Legends were declared co-champions after having gone up 2-0 before game three was cancelled.
+However, the series was canceled after the Legends won the first two games due to the September 11 attacks, and the Legends were declared co-champions after having gone up 2–0 before game three was canceled.

 Cannon returned to manage in 2002 and led the team to another winning record, but the Legends failed to qualify for the playoffs.
-Lexington made a return trip to the playoffs in 2003, but were defeated by the Lake County Captains in the first round.
+Lexington returned to the playoffs in 2003 but was defeated by the Lake County Captains in the first round.
 In 2004, the Legends finished with a record of 68–72, their first losing record in team history.
-The following season, the Legends posted an 81-58 regular season record and finished in first-place under manager Tim Bogar.
+The following season, the Legends posted an 81–58 regular season record and finished in first place under manager Tim Bogar.

 Roger Clemens

 On May 31, 2006, Roger Clemens announced that he would come out of retirement to pitch for the Houston Astros for the remainder of the 2006 season.
-Planning to keep himself to a strict 60-pitch limit, Clemens returned to baseball with the Legends, where his oldest son Koby played.
+Clemens, planning to keep himself to a strict 60-pitch limit, returned to baseball with the Legends, where his oldest son Koby played.
 Father and son denied reports that Koby would catch his dad for the return.
-"He doesn't listen to me", Roger Clemens said.
+"He doesn't listen to me," Roger Clemens said.
 "We'd be shaking each other off and arguing too much."
-In his first game, Clemens threw 62 pitches, allowed no walks, and only 1 run while striking out 6 batters in three innings of work with the Legends, who won the game 5–1.
+In his first game, Clemens threw 62 pitches, allowed no walks, and only one run while striking out 6 batters in three innings of work with the Legends, who won the game 5–1.